Born: July 2 Primary Instrument: Sax, tenor

 Warfield has appeared on several GRAMMY-nominated recordings such as Stefon Harris' The Grand Unification Theory, as well as Dear Louis and Sonic Trance, both under the leadership of trumpeter and New Orleans native, Nicholas Payton.

-Tim is currently serving as a board member as well as music committee chairman for the Central Pennsylvania Friends of Jazz.
+Tim currently serves as a board member, and music committee chairperson, for the Central Pennsylvania Friends of Jazz.

 Tim also serves as artist-in-residence at Messiah College in Grantham, Pa, and has recently joined the adjunct faculty at Temple University Music Department, in Philadelphia, Pa.